openshift-labs/lab-build-an-operator/workshop/content/creating-an-etcd-cluster/05-using-the-command-line.md

 You could also use `kubectl edit` or other methods for updating in place the existing custom resource definition.

-We are done with the `etcd` cluster, so you can know delete the cluster.
+We are done with the `etcd` cluster, so you can now delete the cluster, by deleting the custom resource.

 ```execute
 kubectl delete etcdcluster/example